liamwalsh1980/Milestone-Project-4/TESTING.md

 ### Django Testing

 Automated Unit Testing was done using Django’s testing tools by importing the inbuild TestCase class from Django.
 Below is an overview report for testing forms, views and models for each app.
-The reports are generated when i installed coverage in the terminal using the commands: -
+The reports are generated when I installed coverage in the terminal using the commands: -

     - pip3 install coverage
     - coverage run --source=[APP NAME] manage.py test